 Are you often too tired to make dinner after work?
 Keep a supply of healthy, ready-to-eat snacks, such as:

 Some jobs make it hard to take a snack break.
-Keep something in your pocket, like a small bag of dried fruit or unsalted nuts or a low-carbohydrate cereal bar.
+Keep something in your pocket, like a small bag of dried fruit or unsalted nuts or a fruit-and-nut bar.

 Keep up your exercise